jacubillos10/ProyectoDeGradoFisica/README.md

 Where:

+OGLE-LMC-RRLYR-01981.dat data file.
+This example is from (Udalski, 2016)

 0.15 1.2 are the range of periods in days in which the algorithm will search

 7 6 dimension of the Grid (7 columns, 6 rows)